Yulia Putintseva: 2023–2024: Doubles final & top 100 debut, first grass-court singles title

 Putintseva again reached the quarterfinals of a WTA 1000 tournament at the Madrid Open, defeating Yuan Yue, sixth seed Zheng Qinwen, Caroline Dolehide, and tenth seed Daria Kasatkina to set up an all-Kazakhstani showdown with compatriot Elena Rybakina, the first two women from Kazakhstan to make it that far at this WTA 1000.
 She lost to Rybakina in three sets after having match points on Rybakina's serve.

 In June, Putintseva won her first grass-court title at the Birmingham Classic, defeating Clara Burel, Anhelina Kalinina, lucky loser Caroline Dolehide, Elisabetta Cocciaretto, and Ajla Tomljanović.
-She continued her good form into the next month, defeating world No. 1 Iga Świątek in round three at the Wimbledon Championships, before falling to Jeļena Ostapenko in straight sets.
+She continued her good form into the next month, defeating world No. 1 Iga Świątek in round three at Wimbledon, before falling to Jeļena Ostapenko in straight sets.
 As a result, she returned to the top 30 in the singles rankings, on 15 July 2024.

 At the Cincinnati Open, Putintseva upset top seed and defending champion, Coco Gauff, to reach the round of 16.
 In doubles at the same tournament, she reached the final with Leylah Fernandez, losing to the third-seeded pairing of Erin Routliffe and Asia Muhammad.
 As a result, she reached a new career-high doubles ranking in the top 100 on 26 August 2024.

 At the US Open, Putintseva was eliminated from the tournament in the third round by Jasmine Paolini; during that match, when Putintseva was losing, she ignored two balls thrown to her by a ball girl, instead choosing to continuously stare at the girl, before catching the third ball thrown by the ball girl.
 Putintseva later apologised on social media.

 2025: Top 20 singles debut

 Putintseva started her 2025 season at the Brisbane International where, after receiving a bye in the first round, she defeated McCartney Kessler, before losing to world No. 1 and eventual champion, Aryna Sabalenka.
 On 6 January, she reached a new career-high WTA singles ranking of world No. 25.
 She reached the semifinals at the Adelaide International, with wins over Donna Vekić, Ons Jabeur and sixth seed Diana Shnaider.
 Her run was ended by top seed Jessica Pegula.

+She made it through to the third round at the Australian Open, losing to ninth seed Daria Kasatkina, and the French Open, where she was eliminated by sixth seed Mirra Andreeva.

+In October, after an indifferent remainder of the season, Putintseva reached her first quarterfinal since January at the Jiangxi Open with wins over Victoria Jiménez Kasintseva and wildcard entrant Zheng Wushuang, before her run was ended by second seed Viktorija Golubic.